 The professor was preparing to travel to the United States to receive an award on the following day, her 59th birthday when she fell ill.
 She was physically weak with a lot of pain.

-However, she was determined to go on a trip, where she used the opportunity to take part in her health in America.
-It was while she was there that a new diagnosis was made.
+However, she was determined to go on the trip to America and it was there that a new diagnosis was made.

-Alas, she was having cancer.
+Alas, Akunyili had cancer.
 She became seriously ill, and there were fears that she might lose her life.

-Dora Akunyili was a devout Catholic who had survived her husband, Dr. J. Chike Akunyili, six children and three grandchildren.
+Professor Dora Akunyili was a devout Catholic who was survived by her husband, six children, and three grandchildren.

-She was eventually buried in her husband’s birthplace, Agulu, Anaocha, Anambra State Local Government Area.
+She was eventually buried in her husband’s birthplace in Anambra State.

-President Goodluck succinctly described her as a distinguished Nigerian and a loyal citizen who would be sorely missed by those she had been associated with.
+Former President Goodluck Jonathan succinctly described her as a distinguished Nigerian and a loyal citizen who would be sorely missed by those she had been associated with.

 Professor Dora Akunyili was a recipient of many awards.
 In fact, during her lifetime, she received 820 awards.
 In 2016, two years after her death, her husband discovered 110 more awards packed safely in her boxes, bringing the total to 930.
 No other Nigerian has won more.

-Among them was the Time Magazine Award, 2006; Person of the Year 2005 Award by Silverbird Communications Ltd; Award of Excellence by Integrated World Services (IWS), 2005 and of course the Order of the Federal Republic (OFR) of Nigeria.
+Among them was the Person of the Year 2005 Award by Silverbird Communications Limited; the Award of Excellence by Integrated World Services also in 2005, and, of course, Time Magazine Award in 2006.